Genesis Chapter 48

 1. Or are you ignorant, brothers; for I speak to those who know the Law; that the law has dominion over a man as long as he lives?

 2. For the married woman was bound by law to the living husband.
 But if the husband is dead, she is set free from the law of her husband.
 1 Cor.
+7:39 3.
+So then if, while her husband lives, she is married to another man, she shall be called an adulteress.
+But if the husband dies, she is free from the law, so that she is no adulteress by becoming another man’s wife.
+Matt.
+5:32; 19:3-9; 1 Cor.
 7:39

+Paul is metaphorically using the law of marriage to show how Christ’s death freed us from the death penalty of the law.
 The term law shows that it offers condition for binding (chained to), A woman cannot marry another man as long as her husband is alive (According to the law).
-When her husband does she is no longer bound to the marriage covenant with her husband
+This would make her an adultress.
+When her husband dies she is set free from the law and is no longer considered an adulteress if she marries another man.
+Death is taken here in the literal sense (Not meaning dead in Christ, but physically dead).

 4. So, my brothers, you also have become dead to the law by the body of Christ so that you should be married to Another, even to Him raised from the dead, that we should bring forth fruit to God.
 4:25